NorryYing/cardinality-dissertation-code/README.md

 ### 3.1 Portfolio Optimization Datasets

-Planned datasets:
+The portfolio experiments use:

-* OR-Library port1--port5
+* OR-Library port1--port5 benchmark datasets
-* Yahoo Finance / S&P 500 sample
+* Yahoo Finance stock price data

-The OR-Library datasets are used as benchmark portfolio datasets.
-They include expected returns, standard deviations, and correlations between assets.
+The OR-Library datasets include expected returns, standard deviations, and correlations between assets.
+These are used to construct the covariance matrix for the portfolio optimization models.

-Yahoo Finance data is used as a more realistic market data source.
-Historical stock prices need to be downloaded first.
-Then returns, mean returns, and covariance matrices are calculated.
+Yahoo Finance data is used as a market-data example.
+Historical adjusted closing prices are downloaded and converted into returns, mean returns, and covariance matrices.

 ### 3.2 Sparse Regression / Feature Selection Datasets

-Planned datasets:
+The sparse regression experiments use:

 * Diabetes dataset
-* Gisette
-* Communities and Crime
-* 197_cpu_act from PMLB
+* 197_cpu_act dataset from PMLB
+* Communities and Crime dataset

-The Diabetes dataset is used as a small starting dataset.
+The Diabetes dataset is used as a small regression example.

-Gisette is used as a high-dimensional feature selection dataset.
+The 197_cpu_act dataset is used as a medium-sized regression dataset.

-Communities and Crime is used as a real regression dataset with more predictors.
+The Communities and Crime dataset is used as a real regression dataset with a larger number of predictors.
+For computational tractability, the experiments use a reduced feature set selected from the training data.

-197_cpu_act is used as a medium-size regression dataset from PMLB.

 ---